71โ€”These are a few of

 Don't mix things up!

 Store only one type of veggie or fruit per bag.
-This is because fruits + veggies ripen at different rates.
+This is because fruits and veggies ripen at different rates.

 They're only as good as what you put in them